Discontinued-M-Russo/Cmake_example/README.md

   ./rectangle
 ```

-This will output the Log messages on the consol and will also create a `logfile.log` file with the same messages.
+This will output the log messages on the console and will also create a `logfile.log` file with the same messages.

 In order to run the test suite, from the `build` folder you will have to: